This article has links to products and services we love, which we may make commission from.

 Ferry over to Provincetown

 Visiting Provincetown from Boston is always a great day out!

-There are so many things to do in Provincetown, from lighthouses to art galleries to historic monuments, you can easily fill a day trip from Boston with activities!
+There are so many things to do in Provincetown, from lighthouses to art galleries to historic monuments and beaches.

 Bring a swimsuit and check out any of the sandy beaches in Ptown, like Race Point Beach or Herring Cove.

 In fact, Ptown has one of the best beaches in Massachusetts!

 You can opt to take a ferry for the shortest and easiest day trip to Cape Cod from Boston; check out our complete guide to ferries to and from Provincetown for all the details.

 Just note that none of the ferries take vehicles, so your trip will be car-free.

 Alternatively, do the drive from Boston to the Cape to stop at any of the amazing beaches and enjoy all the fun seashore activities along the way,